Math & Science Education K-12

 - Project Goals, Objectives and Outcomes Worksheet

 - Project Budget Worksheet for projects one year or less OR Project Budget Worksheet for projects greater than one year.
 Each worksheet requires a Program Revenue and Program Expenses tab be completed.
 The Program Revenue tab asks for the revenue sources that will fund the program and the Program Expenses tab asks for a full description of expenses associated with the project.

 Why are audited financial statements required for grants greater than $10,000?

 Audited financial statements are verification by an independent accounting firm that an organization’s financial statements are presented fairly, in all material respects, and provide reasonable assurance that the statements have been prepared in accordance with accounting principles generally accepted in the US.

 How do I submit an application?

-- Log into the application and click the “Continue” link located at the bottom of the Welcome page under the “Applications Requiring Action” heading.
+- Log into the application and click the "Start a New Application" link located at the bottom of the Welcome page.

 - Within each section of the application click the "Save and Proceed" button at the bottom of each page until you’re at the end of the application, or click the last link in the timeline at the top of the page.

 - You are brought to the “Review Your Application” page.
 (You cannot proceed to this page until you have completed all required fields on each page.)